Xmiler/scanbot_test_task/README.md

 # Problem Statement
 Install Jupyter, matplotlib and opencv-python, and open mrz-lab.ipynb

+# Oct 31, 2019 - Version 1.0.0
+This is initial version of the "<"-segmentation subtask.
+It introduces base implementation of data synthesis module (see `dataset_demo.ipynb`) and training procedure.

+There are several issues related to inefficient training.
+But that's enough to make couple of experiments I'd like to share with you.

+I've trained UNet architecture with primitive backbone on 512x512 gray-scale input.
+It gives precision/recall ~95% (with threshold 0.5) and works on the photo attached by you.
+But it doesn't work on the more realistic one because of current data synthesis module doesn't support such variations.
+See `inference.ipynb`.

+It seems that current bottleneck is the ability of synthetic data to coverage aspects of real image.
+Current neural network gives high quality using current synthetic data.

 # Oct 31, 2019 - Version 0.0.0
 ## Overview
 This is a trial version that doesn't solve a problem completely but aimed to demonstrate direction of investigation.
 It's based on opensource text detector (released by https://ocr.clova.ai/ :)) and seems it has not bad robustness (see below).
 If I understood correctly the objective is to detect MRZ text and I really haven't to detect `<` symbols.